chisui/dakka/thesis/main.md

 We need a way to identify specific Actors at compile time to be able to reason about them.
 The best way to do so is by defining types for Actors.
 Since Actors have a state this state type will be the type we will identify the Actor with.
-We could have chosen the message type but the state type seems more descriptive.
+We could have chosen the message type but the state type is more characteristic.

 ```haskell
 data SomeActor = SomeActor